VCurry20/FDAProject2021/README.md

 <br/>

-### Anaconda Install
+### Python - Anaconda Installation

+To complete this Repository I used Python, specifically Anaconda.
+Installing this allows you to use Python directly, with a code editor or with Jupyter Notebook.

+This project was completed with a mix of both, Visual Studio Code, a code editor and also Jupyter Notebooks, which were launched using command line, with the Notebook opening in an internet browser (this will open in your default browser).

-To install and use Python you can download it directly [here](https://www.anaconda.com/products/individual)
+> To install and use Python you can download it directly [here](https://www.anaconda.com/products/individual)

-You can install this on your Windows, Mac or Linux OS
+You can install this on your Windows, Mac or Linux OS.

 [2]